treffynnon/elm-tfn/README.md

 # elm-tfn

-Test the validity of a given Australian Tax File Number (TFN).
+Test the validity of a given 8 or 9 digit Australian Tax File Number (TFN).

 ## Usage